Quick Start

 Why not just const doubled = count() * 2?

 In React, that works because the entire component function re-runs on every state change.
-In What, the component function runs once — so count() * 2 evaluates to a plain number at creation time and never updates. useComputed creates a reactive derivation that stays in sync.
+In What, the component function runs once — so count() * 2 evaluates to a plain number at creation time and never updates. computed creates a reactive derivation that stays in sync.

 For simple one-off expressions in JSX, the compiler handles it: <p>{count() * 2}</p> works directly.
-Use useComputed when you need the derived value in multiple places or want to pass it to child components.
+Use computed when you need the derived value in multiple places or want to pass it to child components.

 Running Side Effects